hyperledger/fabric/docs/source/commands/peerlifecycle.md

 ## peer lifecycle chaincode checkcommitreadiness
 ```
-Check whether a chaincode definition is ready to be committed on a channel.
+[DEPRECATED] Check whether a chaincode definition is ready to be committed on a channel.
+Instead of this command, use "peercli lifecycle chaincode checkcommitreadiness".

 Usage:
   peer lifecycle chaincode checkcommitreadiness [flags]